5 Items From ONE Thrift Store Sweater!

 Measure your pillow you’ll be inserting inside your pillow cover so you will know where to cut it next.

-Cut the sweater across.
+Use a scissors to cut the sweater across.

 You can hot glue the new cut edges together if you are okay with leaving the pillow permanently in the sweater cover.
 I wanted to make my sweater cover removable so I decided to use Velcro that I purchased from Dollar Tree.
 Measure the amount of Velcro you will need on your sweater and cut it.